Student Application Mini-FAQ

 - List all obligations (and their dates) that may take time away from GSoC (a second job, vacations, classes, ...):

 - Are you using Google Summer of Code to fullfill a university requirement -- internship, class credit, ..?
-(If yes, you need to provide confirmation that your school approves.
+(If so, you need to provide confirmation that your school approves.
 Remember, Google Summer of Code is a remote software development internship.)

 - How and when did you first heard about Haiku?